 Sometimes you may want to download the extension file so that you can install the extension even if it is not available in the Chrome store, see and analyze how the extension actually works, etc. No matter what the reason is, if you ever want to download and save a Chrome extension as a CRX file, here is how to do it.

 Pack the Extension After Installing

 If you’ve already installed the extension that you want to download, you can just repack the extension into a CRX file.
-Before you do anything you need to know the Extension ID of the extension you want to download.
+Before you do anything, you need to know the Extension ID of the extension you want to download.
 Since you’ve already installed the extension, you can get the extension ID directly from the Chrome extensions settings page.

 To start, click on the menu icon, and select the “Extensions” option from the “More tools” options.

 Scroll down, find the extension you want to repack and note the extension ID.

-Once you have the extension ID, press “Win + E,” and navigate to the following location in the File Explorer:
+Once you have the extension ID, press Win + E (on Windows) and navigate to the following location in the File Explorer:

 Don’t forget to replace “<Username>” with your actual username.
 Find the folder with the extension ID, and copy it to your desktop.

 Note: if you are using other operating systems like macOS (usually inside “~/Library/Application Support/ folder”) or Linux (usually inside “~/.config/” folder), you need to find the relevant application folder.

 Back on the extensions page, click on the “Pack extension” button.